-Nursing Services — Includes, but is not limited to, assessing and evaluating health problems and the direct delivery of nursing tasks, providing treatments and health care procedures ordered by a physician and/or required by standards of professional practice or state law, delegating nursing tasks to unlicensed persons according to state rules promulgated by the Texas Board of Nursing, developing the health care plan and teaching individuals about proper health maintenance.
+Nursing Services — Includes, but is not limited to, assessing and evaluating health problems and the direct delivery of nursing tasks, providing treatments and health care procedures ordered by a physician or required by standards of professional practice or state law, delegating nursing tasks to unlicensed persons according to state rules promulgated by the Texas Board of Nursing, developing the health care plan and teaching individuals about proper health maintenance.

-Occupational Therapy Services — Interventions and procedures to promote or enhance safety and performance in instrumental activities of daily living, education, work, play, leisure and social participation.
-Services include the full range of activities provided by an occupational therapist or a licensed occupational therapy assistant under the direction of a licensed occupational therapist, within the scope of the therapist’s state licensure.
+Occupational Therapy (OT) Services — Interventions and procedures to promote or enhance safety and performance in instrumental activities of daily living (IADLs), education, work, play, leisure and social participation.
+Services include the full range of activities provided by an occupational therapist or a licensed OT assistant under the direction of a licensed occupational therapist, within the scope of the therapist’s state licensure.

-Personal Assistance Services (PAS) — Includes assisting the member with the performance of activities of daily living and household chores necessary to maintain the home in a clean, sanitary and safe environment.
-The level of assistance provided is determined by the member’s needs and the plan of care.
+Personal Assistance Services (PAS) — Includes assisting the member with the performance of ADL and household chores necessary to maintain the home in a clean, sanitary and safe environment.
+The level of assistance provided is determined by the member’s needs and the POC.
 Services may also include the provision of nursing tasks delegated by a registered nurse in accordance with state rules promulgated by the Texas Board of Nursing and protective supervision provided solely to ensure the health and welfare of a member with cognitive/memory impairment and/or physical weakness.
 To be eligible for STAR+PLUS HCBS program PAS, the MCO must assess applicants in a face-to-face visit.
 Members are assessed using Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, or Form H6516, Community First Choice Assessment.
-STAR+PLUS HCBS program PAS eligibility only requires that the applicant/member needs assistance with at least one personal care task identified on Form H2060.
+STAR+PLUS HCBS program PAS eligibility only requires that the applicant or member needs assistance with at least one personal care task identified on Form H2060.
 The 24-point scoring eligibility for state plan PAS does not apply to STAR+PLUS HCBS program PAS.

-Physical Therapy Services — Specialized techniques for the evaluation and treatment related to functions of the neuro-musculo-skeletal systems.
-Services include the full range of activities provided by a physical therapist or a licensed physical therapy assistant under the direction of a licensed physical therapist, within the scope of the therapist’s state licensure.
+Physical Therapy (PT) Services — Specialized techniques for the evaluation and treatment related to functions of the neuro-musculo-skeletal systems.
+Services include the full range of activities provided by a physical therapist or a licensed PT assistant under the direction of a licensed physical therapist, within the scope of the therapist’s state licensure.

-Respite Care Services — Temporary relief to persons caring for functionally impaired adults in community settings other than Adult Foster Care homes or Assisted Living Facilities.
-Respite services are provided in-home and out-of-home and are limited to 30 days per individual service plan year.
+Respite Care Services — Temporary relief to persons caring for functionally impaired adults in community settings other than Adult Foster Care (AFC) homes or Assisted Living Facilities (ALF).
+Respite services are provided in-home and out-of-home and are limited to 30 days per individual service plan (ISP) year.
 Room and board is included in the payment for out-of-home settings.

 Speech and/or Language Pathology Services — The evaluation and treatment of impairments, disorders or deficiencies related to a Member’s speech and language.
-Services include the full range of activities provided by speech and language pathologists under the scope of their state licensure.
+Services include the full range of activities provided by speech and language pathologists under the scope of his or her state licensure.

 Supported Employment Services — Services that assist the member with sustaining competitive employment or self-employment.

-Transition Assistance Services — Assists members with non-recurring set-up expenses for transitioning from nursing homes to the community.
+Transition Assistance Services (TAS) — Assists members with non-recurring set-up expenses for transitioning from nursing homes to the community.
 Services may include assistance with security deposits for leases on apartments or homes, essential household furnishings, set-up fees for utilities, moving expenses, pest eradication or one-time cleaning.

 1200 Service Coordination Through the MCO